Mapping toric varieties into low dimensional spaces: Upper bounds on the size of separating sets

 \begin{lem} Let $A$ be a graded $\kk$-algebra generated in a single degree, and let $X=\proj A$.
 If $p\notin \sigma(X)$, then $\pi_p$ induces a bijective map of $\Spec A$ onto its image. \end{lem} \begin{proof} We choose coordinates so that $p=[0:\cdots:0:1]$.
 We lift the map $\pi_p$ to $\pi_{p,\text{aff}}:\mathbb{A}^{n+1} \to \mathbb{A}^{n}$ as $(x_1 ,\dots ,x_n , x_{n+1}) \mapsto (x_1 , \dots ,x_n)$.
 Now, the fiber over $\pi_{p,\text{aff}}|_{\Spec A}^{-1}(0)$ is just 0 since otherwise $[ 0:\cdots :0:1]$) would have to be in $X$, a contradiction.
 Suppose there are two points in $\Spec A$ that are mapped to the same point.
 The only possibility for this is if they are of the form $(a_1 ,\dots, a_n , b)$ and $(a_1 ,\dots, a_n , b') \in \Spec A$.
 But this forces $[0: \cdots : 0 :1]\in\sigma(X)$, again a contradiction. \end{proof}

 \begin{cor} Let $R$ be a subalgebra of a standard graded polynomial ring.
 Suppose that there is a separating set for $R$ consisting of homogeneous polynomials of the same degree and let $A\subseteq R$ be the subalgebra it generates.
 Let $X=\proj A$.
-Any set of $\dim \Sec(X)+1$ generic linear combinations of the original separating set will be a separating set.
-If, in addition, the secant set of $X$ does not fill its secant variety, then there exists a separating set of size $\dim \Sec(X)$. \end{cor}
+Any set of $\dim \Sec(X)+1$ generic linear combinations of the original separating set will be a separating set. \end{cor} \begin{proof} Without loss of generality, we may assume that $R=A$, and that the given separating set consists of $s$ linearly independent elements $\{f_1,\dots,f_s\}$.
+There is a surjection $\kk[y_1,\dots,y_s] \twoheadrightarrow A$ given by sending $y_i$ to $f_i$; this is degree-preserving if each $y_i$ is assigned the (same) degree of each $f_i$.
+This map corresponds to the inclusion of $X$ into a projective space $\PP^{s-1}$.

-\begin{proof} If $Y\subseteq \PP^n$ is a projective variety such that $\dim \Sec(Y)<n$, then a generic point satisfies $p \notin \Sec(Y)$, and the restriction of $\pi_p$ to $Y$ induces a homeomorphism onto the image.
-By Lemma~\ref{lem-spec-iso-projection}, this extends to a homeomorphism on the level of $\Spec$.
-Each such projection decreases the dimension of the ambiant space by one, and the codimension of the secant variety by at most one.
-Applying this repeatedly to projections of $X$, one obtains the first statement.

-By Lemma~\ref{lem-closed-secant}, if $\sigma(X) \neq \Sec(X)$, this inequality is preserved by the projections $\pi_p$ above.
-Then, by Lemma~\ref{lem-spec-iso-projection}, one may project again to obtain an homeomorphism on $\Spec$, and decrease the dimension of the ambiant space by one more. \end{proof}